 It’s important to stay pure to have a higher chance of grabbing the attention of your prospects.
 Try something along the lines of:

-- Had the chance to check our offer yet?
+- Had the opportunity to check our offer yet?

 - This offer didn’t go to spam, did it?

 - Hey, have you seen this offer before?

 Step 3: Crown Your Efforts By Interviewing the Right Way